yungshenglu/StudyJams/Coursera/TensorFlow/3-EstimatorAPI/Lab-3.md

 ### What You Learn

-In this lab, you will learn how the TensorFlow Python API works:
+In this lab, you will learn how to:

-* Building a graph
-* Running a graph
+* Read from a potentially large file in batches
-* Feeding values into a graph
+* Do a wildcard match on filenames
-* Find area of a triangle using TensorFlow
+* Break the one-to-one relationship between inputs and features

 ---
 ## Setup